 Researching your family history can be an interesting and worthwhile hobby.
-The Guild of One Name Studies looks at individual surnames, (and its variants), and they can help people further their own family history research.
+The Guild of One Name Studies looks at individual surnames, (and their variants), and they can help people further their family history research.

 Credit: Guild of One-Name Studies